atlas-computing-org/formal-specification-ide/extension/README.md

 ## How to run this

-To run this, first start the dev server for the webview by going to /webview and running `npm run dev`.
-Then, you can open vscode debug mode with command+shift+D. Click "Run Extension" in the debug panel.
+To run this, you can open vscode debug mode with command+shift+D. Click "Run Extension" in the debug panel.

 This will open another vscode window in developer mode.
 In the new window, open the command panel with command+P. Then, type "> Start Spec Mapper" in the command panel to launch the extension.